 During the late 1970s I tired of the art-music trend of composing works that were steadfastly “serious” in tone.
 Desiring greater contrasts, I began composing works that included both playful and serious sections.
-Predictably, the playful sections upset some of my resolutely serious-minded peers.
+Predictably, the playful sections upset some of my relentlessly serious-minded peers.
 One of my close composer friends told me I was throwing away my talent.

 A grants panel spokesman told me that the playful passages in my new works caused heated arguments.
 However, he also told me that strong reactions were desirable, and the panelists had encouraged me to compose more works in this spirit.